 12 Tribes of Yashar'al

-Genesis–Barashath 49 records the blessings and prophetic words Jacob spoke over his twelve sons — the fathers of the 12 Tribes of Yashar’al.
+Genesis–Barashath 49 records the barakah (blessings) and prophetic words Ya'aqub (Jacob) spoke over his twelve sons - the fathers of the 12 Tribes of Yashar’al (Israel).

 Reuben – Ra’Uban

-“See, a son” — Firstborn of Jacob; symbol of strength and dignity.
+“See, a son” - Firstborn of Ya'aqub (Jacob); symbol of strength and dignity.

 Simeon – Shamayn